 Debt Snowball vs Debt Avalanche

-The Debt Snowball Method is a method that was popularised by Dave Ramsay of The Wealthy Barber fame.
+The Debt Snowball Method is a method that was popularised by Dave Ramsay of The Total Money Makeover fame.
 With this method, you focus on paying off the debt with the lowest balance whilst making the minimum payment on all of the other loans.

 So, for example: